 How to prepare

-This tea has a longevity of about 7 infusions.
+This tea has a longevity of about 7 brewings.

-For a classic preparation according to the Western style we recommend 1.5 grams of leaves (about 1 teaspoon) in a 150 ml cup with water at 90 ° C for an infusion time of one and a half minutes.
+For a more classic preparation according to the Western style, we recommend 3 grams of leaves in a 200-mL cup with water at 90°C for an infusion time of 3 minutes.

 Store in a cool, dry place away from direct sunlight.